natnew/Classify-Space-Rocks-By-Using-Python-And-Artificial-Intelligence/README.md

 * Learn the importance of cleaning and separating data
 * Discover how computers read photos as images in binary format
 * Use code to clean and separate data, read and display images, and assign classifications
+* What neural networks are, and how to build a neural network for an AI model
+* The steps to train an AI model
+* How to test a model by having it classify various space rocks